 In addition to managing the City's contracted curbside waste collection services (provided by Waste Management) and providing special recycling events, Kirkland's Solid Waste Division develops policies to reduce waste generation and improve recycling and composting in the city, as well as being involved in regional and state workgroups.

-When the 2019 King County Comprehensive Solid Waste Management Plan is approved, Kirkland will need to work towards new goals.
+Under the 2019 King County Comprehensive Solid Waste Management Plan, Kirkland will need to work towards new goals.

 - The plan establishes a target recycling diversion rate of 70%.
 Currently Kirkland’s combined single family, multifamily, and commercial recycling diversion rate is about 46%.